dopedao/dope-monorepo/packages/api/README.md

 Install golang and run the api from the repo root:

 ```
+cd packages/api
-go run packages/api/cmd/main.go
+go run cmd/main.go
 ```

-The server is exposed on `:8081` and you can visit the playground at `/playground`.
-Currently, the service needs to be manually bootstrapped.
+The server is exposed on `:8081` and you can visit the playground at `http://localhost:8081/playground`.

 ## Architecture